 Whether your product is faulty or the buyer believes they have been ripped off, any customer can file a costly lawsuit against your company.
 This could drain you and your business of valuable time, energy, and financial resources.
 However, if you form an LLC, your business assets would be separate from your personal assets.
 Financially, at least, this means your personal assets will be safe and sound.

 Since you are earning income from selling your products on the marketplace, you will have to account for that when filing your taxes.
 You may owe the government a pretty penny if you do not account for your taxes ahead of time!
 Having an LLC structure makes it easy to pass through business taxes to your individual returns to ensure they get paid on time.

 Our LLC help center explains this issue best: “Taxes ‘pass-through’ the company, and the individual members are taxed at an individual level and not the company level according to their profits or losses.
 While LLCs file tax returns, the company does not pay federal income tax.”

 These are the buyers who may be intentionally trying to scam you, take down your small business, or create a knockoff or counterfeit of your product.
 Just like in scenario 1, you will need the help of an LLC to protect you from these sneaky buyers if they are trying to rip you off.
 Also, looking into business insurance could be a smart move in this scenario as well.

 Get Started Today

 If you are looking to grow your Amazon seller profile while protecting your business and personal assets, forming an LLC could check off several items on your long-term business plan quickly and efficiently.

 Ready to start an LLC for your Amazon seller’s account?
 Incfile is quick and easy to use.
-You can start your LLC today for as little as $49 plus state fees with no contracts or pesky hidden fees to worry about.
+You can start your LLC today for $0 plus state fees with no contracts or pesky hidden fees to worry about.
+You'll also get a free year of Registered Agent service.
 So what are you waiting for?
 Start today!
 Your business truly does begin here.